This page is available in the US as an e-book at Amazon.com.

 After some thought, I realized that perhaps it was more realistic to assume that about forty percent of the headmaster's message to the alumni was driven by legal requirements and forty percent by public relations, with the remaining twenty percent driven by a genuine concern for the health, well-being, and safety of its students.

-I later discovered that the message was likely motivated by the Sandusky scandal.
+I later discovered that the message was likely motivated almost entirely by the Sandusky scandal.
 It was Lawrenceville's way of limiting its legal liabilities by starting the clock on a statute of limitations for any potential victims.